Building a View Counter with Supabase

 By Nana Adjei Manu · January 3, 2026 · 5 min read · 👁 42 views

-What I’d Do Differently
+Reflections: What I’d Do Differently

-If I were building this again:
+If I were building this again, here’s what I’d change:

 The full code is in this blog’s repository.
 Feel free to steal it.